Manoj632004/Adaptive-quiz-using-blooms-taxonomy-and-Unsupervised-Learning/README.md

 # Adaptive-quiz-using-blooms-taxonomy-and-Unsupervised-Learning for Computer Science domain

 ## Overview
 This project implements an intelligent quiz system that personalizes question delivery based on both Bloom’s Taxonomy Levels (BTL) and the learner’s difficulty preferences.
-The system dynamically filters and recommends questions using an unsupervised learning approach (Autoencoder-based reconstruction error) to approximate difficulty levels.
+The system dynamically filters and recommends questions using an unsupervised learning approach (Variational Autoencoder-based reconstruction error) to approximate difficulty levels.
+VAE is suitable for this task because its probabilistic latent space captures uncertainty in question representations, making reconstruction error a more reliable indicator of difficulty.
 By combining educational theory with machine learning, this project demonstrates a practical system for adaptive learning.
 It can be extended to real-world educational platforms to enhance engagement, fairness, and personalization in assessments.

 ## Motivation